exasol/ai-lab/doc/developer_guide/developer_guide.md

 ## Commands

-The commands offered by the XAL CLI can be organized into three groups:
+The commands offered by the XAIL CLI can be organized into three groups:

 | Group                | Usage                                   |
 |----------------------|-----------------------------------------|